Note: Before looking at an item’s sales on the Variance page, you need to confirm your consumption data is accurate.

-Typically you’ll be able to see the excess sales from one item reflected in the consumption of another.
-For example, if a Smirnoff Vodka martini was entered in the POS, but Grey Goose was used.
+If this is the case, you’ll be able to see the excess sales from one item reflected in the consumption of another.
+For example, if a Vodka Martini mapped to Smirnoff was punched in the POS, but Grey Goose was used.

 Archived POS Items

-You may sometimes run into cases where you see consumption on an item, but there are no sales.
-If this was an item that you stopped carrying at some point, it’s possible you may have archived the POS Item (either intentionally or by mistake).
+Sometimes you'll see consumption on an item, but there are no sales.
+If this was an item that you stopped carrying at some point, it’s possible you archived the POS Item (either intentionally or by mistake).

 If a search term finds an archived item, you’ll see text saying there are archived results.
 Click the message to view them.